 Getting insurance if you have a criminal conviction

-Since April 2013 you no longer have to declare any ‘spent criminal convictions’ when applying for insurance.
+You no longer have to declare any ‘spent criminal convictions’ when applying for insurance.
 Your insurance company has to ask the necessary questions to work out if they can provide insurance for you.

 What counts as a criminal conviction?